haithamelmengad/algorithms/questions/web.md

 1. What is React?
 How is it different from other JS frameworks?
 1. Is React an MVC framework?
 1. What problem was React created to solve?
 How does it do this?
+1. What's the "shadow DOM?"
+Why does it exist?
 1. What’s the difference between props and state?
 1. What happens during the lifecycle of a React component?
 1. What causes a component to re-render?